 You think of singing gold songs and are not

 for a moment in pain.
 You see the sun not

 as it is but as it will be without you,

 You expect to be heard singing in your house.

-"Absence of the Archbishop" by Geoffrey G. O'Brien from The Guns and Flags Project (University of California, 2002).
-All Rights Reserve.
+From The Guns and Flags Project (University of California, 2002).
+All rights reserved.
 Reprinted with the permission of the author.

 "For more than 40 years I've been speaking prose without knowing it."